 Level 3 financial instruments have little to no pricing observability as of the report date.
 These financial instruments do not have active two-way markets and are measured using management's best estimate of fair value, where the inputs into the determination of fair value require significant management judgment or estimation.
-We have identified Level 3 financial instruments to include mortgage-backed securities and equity securities with unobservable pricing inputs.
+We have identified Level 3 financial instruments to include certain asset-backed and non-agency mortgage-backed securities.
+Level 3 financial instruments have little to no pricing observability as of the report date.
 We value these financial instruments, where there was less frequent or nominal market activity or when we were able to obtain only a single broker quote, using prices from comparable securities.